-- decision on the merit of the proposed project, but is limited to approval or disapproval of the Public Body's proposed alternative public works procurement method only.
-The Capital Projects Advisory Review Board may publish additional information, implementation manuals, best practices, guidelines, or criteria for consideration in evaluating proposed Public-Private projectsprocurement applications. - c) An application regarding a Public-Private Agreement is not subject to and does not affect the number of projects or dollar values to be reviewed by the Project Review Committee pursuant to RCW 39.10.250. - d) In its application regarding a Public-Private Agreement, the Public Body must additionally provide a Project Report in a form acceptable to the Public-Private Project Review Subcommittee describing the Public Body's intended team for the project, the experience and expertise of the team and key personnel, the Public Body's reasons for using the selected procurement method, and the reasons such procurement method is suited to the intended project.
-The Project Report may include, but is not limited to, the Public Body's descriptions of the following information including, but not limited to: (1) a general description of the proposed Public-Private Facility and Public Private Agreement; (2) the policy and regulatory structure for overseeing the Public-Private Facility and its operations, including on going governmental oversight; (3) the Public Body's preliminary business case analysis, if any, (4) a preliminary discussion of financial data, pro formas, cost and revenue allocation, taxation, profit-sharing, and anticipated public and private funding sources; (5) general financial evaluation of the Public-Private Facility including, the Public Body's preliminary draft value-for-money analysis, if any; (6) use of new technologies; (7) lease terms, if any, and termination clauses; (68) additional responsibilities by both the private Concessionaire and the Public Body during the Agreement period; (79) the anticipated advantages of entering into the anticipated Public-Private Agreement, and (810) the Public Body's plans to protect the interests of subcontractors, suppliers, and laborers, and to promote participation by minority, women-owned, veteran-owned, small, disadvantaged, or underutilized businesses. - e) Deviation from the requirements of RCW 39.10.500 through .580 provides grounds for denial of to deny approval of a projectthe procurement method, but shall not invalidate any Public-Private Agreement after approval or award except through timely protest to the Public Body pursuant to RCW 39.10.510 and the Public Body's published protest procedures. - f) The Public Body must submit annual project reports to the Project Review Committee addressing the operation and financial performance of the Public-Private Facility and Public-Private Agreement, and the project's Public Body's compliance and deviation from the Project Report submitted in the Public Body's application.
-The annual reports shall be submitted annually during construction and the first five years of operation of the Public-Private Facility.
+- b) A Public Body desiring to procure a Public-Private Agreement must apply for and receive approval of the project as set forth in this Section RCW 39.10.580.
+The Public-Private Project Review Subcommittee and the Public Body must follow the project approval process set forth in RCW 39.10.280 and apply the review standards of that section.
+The Public-Private Project Review Subcommittee shall provide a recommendation to the Capital Projects Advisory Review Board, which shall approve or disapprove the application.
+The Capital Projects Advisory Review Board may publish additional information, implementation manuals, best practices, or criteria for consideration in evaluating proposed Public-Private projects. - c) An application regarding a Public-Private Agreement is not subject to and does not affect the number of projects or dollar values to be reviewed by the Project Review Committee pursuant to RCW 39.10.250. - d) In its application regarding a Public-Private Agreement, the Public Body must additionally provide a Project Report in a form acceptable to the Subcommittee including, but not limited to: (1) a general description of the proposed Public-Private Facility and Public Private Agreement; (2) the policy and regulatory structure for overseeing the Public-Private Facility and its operations, including on-going governmental oversight; (3) the Public Body's business case analysis, if any, (4) a discussion of financial data, pro formas, cost and revenue allocation, taxation, profit-sharing, and anticipated public and private funding sources; (5) financial evaluation of the Public-Private Facility including, the Public Body's preliminary draft value-for-money analysis, if any, (6) advertising and marketing; (67) use of new technologies; (78) lease terms, if any, and termination clauses; (98) additional responsibilities by both the private Concessionaire and the Public Body during the Agreement period; (109); (11) the anticipated advantages of entering into the anticipated Public-Private Agreement for Design Build-Finance Operate Maintain or Design Build-Operate Maintain services, and (1210) the Public Body's plans to protect the interests of subcontractors, suppliers, and laborers, and to promote participation by minority, womenowned, veteran-owned, small, disadvantaged, or underutilized businesses. - e) Deviation from the requirements of RCW 39.10.500 through .580 provides grounds to deny approval of a project, but shall not invalidate any Public-Private Agreement after approval or award except through timely protest.